floriank/blog/content/post/using-phoenix-with-docker-part-3-containerization.md

 docker-compose run nginx ls -l /var/uploads
 ```

-should yield a list of images (if the upload actually worked).
-The `nginx` container itself is expsed at port 4001 - thanks to the [configuration yaml](https://github.com/floriank/kitteh-phoenix/blob/080baab1abe78f2d3f508c0b3eede7c6182a0d09/docker-compose.yml#L24).
+should yield a list of images.
+The `nginx` container itself is exposed at port `4001` - thanks to the [configuration yaml](https://github.com/floriank/kitteh-phoenix/blob/080baab1abe78f2d3f508c0b3eede7c6182a0d09/docker-compose.yml#L24).

 So, assuming a file named `LargeSuperbYellowTurkishAngora.jpeg` actually exists in the data container a simple